Optimality in importance sampling: a gentle survey: Introduction

 However, in order to minimize $J({\bm \xi})$, it is essential the knowledge of $q_\text{opt}(\x)$ for the specific that task we desire to solve.
-Note that the parametric family of $q_{{\bm \xi}}(\x)$ must be chosen such that: {\bf (a)} we are able to draw samples from $q_{{\bm \xi}}(\x)$ and {\bf (b)} we are evaluate point-wise $q_{{\bm \xi}}(\x)$, for each possible value of $\x$ and the parameter vector ${\bm \xi}$ \cite{akyildiz2024global,perello2023adaptively}.
-A particular suitable divergence for importance sampling is the chi-squared divergence, a.k.a., Pearson divergence \cite{Agapiou17,Akyildiz2021,CHEN2005,Dieng_NIPS2017}.
+Note that the parametric family of $q_{{\bm \xi}}(\x)$ must be chosen such that: {\bf (a)} we are able to draw samples from $q_{{\bm \xi}}(\x)$ and {\bf (b)} we are able to evaluate point-wise $q_{{\bm \xi}}(\x)$, for each possible value of $\x$ and the parameter vector ${\bm \xi}$ \cite{akyildiz2024global,perello2023adaptively}.
+A divergence, which naturally arises by the IS theory, is the chi-squared $\chi^2$ divergence, a.k.a., Pearson divergence \cite{Agapiou17,Akyildiz2021,CHEN2005,Dieng_NIPS2017}.
+For other variational approaches see for instance \cite{Su2021}. { Sections \ref{Unique_var_form_Sect}, \ref{VarInference_Sect}, \ref{Divergence_Num_Sect} and Appedix \ref{FVsect} in this work are specifically devoted to analyze this topic.}

 In this work, we focus on the IS class of methods.
 It is important to remark that an IS scheme employing a proposal density close to the optimal one (with respect to the specific framework of application) is able to outperform the ideal Monte Carlo technique.
-This is the reason why the IS approaches are also known as variance reduction methods \cite{Arouna2004,Lapeyre2011,owen2013monte}.
-We address several frameworks of practical interest and provide the corresponding optimal proposal density $q_\text{opt}$ \cite{rainforth2020target,gelman1998simulating,meng2002warp,Owen00}.
+This is the reason why the IS approaches are also known as variance reduction methods \cite{Arouna2004,Lapeyre2011,owen2013monte}. {After introducing the required background in Sections \ref{ProbStatSect} and \ref{Sect2},} we address several frameworks of practical interest and provide the corresponding optimal proposal density $q_\text{opt}$ \cite{gelman1998simulating,meng2002warp,Owen00,rainforth2020target}.
 For this purpose, we have the opportunity to review numerous IS schemes proposed in the literature during the last years, describing also several related properties and results.
-We consider the use of a unique or multiple proposal densities for approximating an integral \cite{CORNUET12,ElviraMIS15,Owen00,Veach95}.
-Moreover, we consider the joint approximation of several integrals in different contexts \cite{Llorente2023_TBI,rainforth2020target}, including a sequence of tempered posteriors \cite{Locatelli00,neal1996sampling,Neal01}.
-The specific scenario of the approximation of the marginal likelihood for model selection purpose is also discussed \cite{llorenteREV_ML,gelman1998simulating,meng2002warp}.
-The noisy framework (when the evaluation of the posterior is a random variable itself), which includes the reinforcement learning and approximate Bayesian computation (ABC) as special cases, is also addressed \cite{DenizNoisy,LLORENTEnoisyIS,LlorenteABC_RF,newton1994approximate}.
-In this sense, this work can be considered an exhaustive survey around the concept of optimality in importance sampling.
-The range of applications is wider than only the Monte Carlo world: recently, related notions of optimality have also acquired a relevant place in other fields such as {\it contrastive learning}, that has been proved to have a close theoretical development to importance sampling \cite{chehab2023,gutmann12a,Gutman_2019}.